wp-plugins/get-custom-field-values/readme.txt

 == Shortcode ==

 This plugin provides one shortcode that can be used within the body of a post or page.
 The shortcode is accompanied by a shortcode builder (see Screenshots) that presents a form for easily creating a shortcode.
 However, here's the documentation for the shortcode and its supported attributes.

 The name of the shortcode can be changed via the filter 'c2c_get_custom_field_values_shortcode' (though making this customization is only recommended for before your first use of the shortcode, since changing to a new name will cause the shortcodes previously defined using the older name to no longer work).

 = custom_field =

 The only shortcode provided by this plugin is named `custom_field`.
 It is a self-closing tag, meaning that it is not meant to encapsulate text.
 Except for 'field', all attributes are optional, though you'll likely need to provide a couple to achieve your desired result.

 Attributes:

 * field       : (string) The name of the custom field key whose value you wish to have displayed.
+* id          : (string) The text to use as the 'id' attribute for a 'span' tag that wraps the output
+* class       : (string) The text to use as the 'class' attribute for a 'span' tag that wraps the output
 * this_post   : (boolean) Get the custom field value for the post containing this shortcode?
 Takes precedence over post_id attribute.
 Specify `1` (for true) or `0` for false.
 Default is `0`.
 * post_id     : (integer) ID of post whose custom field's value you want to display.
 Leave blank to search for the custom field in any post.
 Use `0` to indicate it should only work on the permalink page for a page/post.
 * random      : (boolean) Pick random value?
 Specify `1` (for true) or `0` for false.
 Default is `0`.
 * limit       : (integer) The number of custom field items to list.
 Only applies if Post ID is empty and "Pick random value?" is unchecked.
 Use `0` to indicate no limit.
 Default is `0`.
 * before      : (string) Text to display before the custom field.
 * after       : (string) Text to display after the custom field.
 * none        : (string) Text to display if no matching custom field is found (or it has no value).
 Leave this blank if you don't want anything to display when no match is found.
 * between     : (string) Text to display between custom field items if more than one are being shown.
 Default is ', '.
 * before_last : (string) Text to display between the second to last and last custom field items if more than one are being shown.

 Examples: